 El Salvador Crypto License

-How to Get a Crypto License in El Salvador?
+How To Get a Crypto License in El Salvador – A Step by Step Guide

 - Receive your official crypto license and commence regulated operations in El Salvador’s pro-blockchain environment.

-- 2) AML/KYC & Transaction Monitoring: Registered crypto service providers must implement robust anti-money-laundering (AML) and Know-Your-Customer (KYC) programs, including transaction monitoring (KYT) and reporting of suspicious activity to regulators.
+- AML/KYC & Transaction Monitoring: Registered digital asset service providers (DASP) must implement robust anti-money-laundering (AML) and Know-Your-Customer (KYC) policies, including transaction monitoring (KYT) and reporting of suspicious activity to regulators.
+If your group does not have experience with the establishment of these protocols, our team can assist.

 What is the Difference Between a Bitcoin Service Provider (BSP) and Digital Asset Service Provider (DASP) in El Salvador?